surma/surma.dev/content/things/cost-of-convenience.md

 In the end, it depends on the goal and the use case, whether an abstraction would fare better with an opt-in or an opt-out mechanism.
 But from now on, I am treating the “opt” part to be mandatory!

-## The pitch: Layers
+## Layered architectures

-How does this manifest in code?
-Here’s the not-new-at-all insight I arrived at: Many abstractions aim to sit on top of all primitives of the underlying platform.
+Many abstractions aim to sit on top of all primitives of the underlying platform.
 Sometimes this is done so that the underlying platform can be switched out for another without requiring code changes (see React Native), sometimes it is done so that the abstraction can be in control of how and when the underlying platform is utilized.
 The tradeoff here, even with escape hatches, is that the developer is left with a binary choice: Either work on top of the abstraction or throw away _all_ utility provided by the abstraction and go back to the platform.

-I think the better approach is to build multiple abstractions that are built on top of one another.
+There is a way to support developers that have to resort to escape hatches, which will also improve the architecture of the abstraction overall: Build multiple abstractions that are built on top of one another.
 Like a ladder, or maybe like a parking lot.
 Each layer adds utility and convenience.
 Inevitably, by the nature of tradeoffs, it also adds opinions and constraints.
 Depending on what the developer knows and requires in any given situation, they can choose which layer provides the appropriate level of convenience and abstraction.
 They can drop down a layer (or two, or three...) on a case-by-case basis.

 The lower layers should not aim to abstract away the platform.
 Instead they should embrace the primitives provided by the platform and follow the patterns & idioms established by the platform, as developers already learned them.